midhunkalarikkal/FullDomain/Notes/DSA3.md

 5 .
 Left-Skewed Tree
 ------------------------
 A left-skewed tree is a degenerate tree where every node has only a left child.
-Operations such as search, insert, and delete have linear time complexity, O(N).
+Operations such as search, insert, and delete have linear time complexity, O(n).

     A
    /